naomiHauret/superwalk/apps/smart-contracts/README.md

 ## Deploying Contracts

-When you're ready to deploy your contracts, just run one of the following command to deploy you're contracts:
+When you're ready to deploy your contracts, just run one of the following command to deploy your contracts:

 ```bash
 npm run deploy